In a galaxy known as the Milky Way on a planet we know as Earth...

 With the support of several members of the OCC Foundation Board of Directors fundraising plans came forward and, in 2012, the Measure M bond was passed by California voters, allocating $20M to Orange Coast College for the new planetarium.
 These funds, in addition to money raised by private donations through the leadership of the OCC Foundation, made the project a reality.

 The new Planetarium was designed by Newport Beach based architecture firm HPI with the instruction to create a truly iconic structure at the heart of the OCC campus.
 A spiral galaxy-shape was chosen in the end, mimicking the shape of our own Milky Way.
 The seventy-foot diameter dome peeks from the center of the galaxy and evokes the curiosity of all who walk past the structure.
 On June 16, 2016, the groundbreaking ceremony took place, and began the two-year journey to create a state-of-the-art facility that offers the very best in informal science education.

 Parts of the process can be viewed and accessed in our Construction Gallery

-The new planetarium opened officially on March 22, 2019 and continues its galactic goal of bringing the wonders of the cosmos to its community.
+The new planetarium opened officially with a dedication ceremony on March 22, 2019 and continues its galactic goal of bringing the wonders of the cosmos to its community.

 The Planetarium is only possible through the generous donations of dozens of benefactors from anywhere you can imagine.
 If you would like to support our cause and helping us bring new and better content to the community, please consider donating to the planetarium.